oracle-devrel/oci-generative-ai-jet-ui/K8S.md

 ## Requirements

-You need to be and administrator.
+You need to be an administrator.

 > If not should have enough privileges for OKE, Network, and Database services.
 Plus others like tenancy inspect.
 See example:
 >